platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ### Storage API

 Activity scripts have access to a limited key/value storage API to persist values from one execution to another.
-The API is similar to the Javscript `LocalStorage` API.
+The API is similar to the Javascript `LocalStorage` API.

 ```javascript
 // Access the storage API.
 It is not pre-required.